Chapter 10: The Roles & Permissions System (RBAC)

 A critical part of any non-trivial application is controlling what users are allowed to see and do.
-A far more powerful and scalable solution than simple checks is Role-Based Access Control (RBAC), where we assign permissions to roles, and roles to users.
+We use a far more powerful and scalable solution than simple checks.
+A Role-Based Access Control (RBAC), where we can assign permissions to roles, and roles to users.

-Our RBAC system is built upon a foundation of interconnected tables.
-The structure is designed to be powerful and flexible, supporting two key advanced features: multi-tenancy and hierarchical roles.
+We built the RBAC system on a foundation of interconnected tables.
+We designed this structure to be robust and flexible; it supports two key advanced features: multi-tenancy and hierarchical roles.
+To distinguish security data from business data, we prefix all RBAC tables with rbac_.

-The Organizations table is the key to our multi-tenancy model.
-It allows us to scope users, roles, and permissions to a specific organization.
-This means a user who is an "Administrator" in one organization will have no special privileges in another.
+The rbac_organisations table is the key to our multi-tenancy model.
+It allows us to scope users, roles, and permissions to a specific organisation, which means a user who is an "Administrator" in one organisation will have no special privileges in another.

 Hierarchical Roles

-The parent_role_id column in the Roles table enables role inheritance.
-This allows us to create a hierarchy where a "child" role automatically inherits all the permissions of its "parent."
+The parentRoleId column in the rbac_roles table enables role inheritance, allowing us to create a hierarchy in which a "child" role automatically inherits all the permissions of its "parent."
 For example, an "Editor" role could inherit all the permissions of a "Contributor" role, plus its own additional permissions.

 );